LGBTQ Estate Planning

 Some states and local jurisdictions offer domestic partnerships, civil unions, or similar methods of legal recognition for same-sex couples.
 In some states these forms of relationships are in addition to marriage, whereas in other states they may be offered instead of marriage.
 The rights and responsibilities of domestic partnerships or civil unions vary substantially from jurisdiction to jurisdiction.
 For example, in some states such relationships other than marriage do not affect property rights between the parties, but in other states they do.
 One thing is clear, these non-marriage alternatives will not result in recognition of the relationship by the federal government.

-An LGBT couple can avoid numerous problems through proper estate planning:
+An LGBTQ couple can avoid numerous problems through proper estate planning:

 - For a married same-sex couple living in a state that recognizes their marriage, proper estate planning will ensure they get all the state and federal benefits of their marriage, while avoiding probate, maintaining their privacy and protecting their assets.